Sodexo brings 24,000 buildings and 1.2 million assets to the Cloud

-Sodexo identified their critical pain points and evaluated how these challenge areas could be addressed by deploying a SaaS environment – for example:
+Sodexo identified their critical pain points and evaluated how these challenge areas could be addressed by deploying a more flexible environment.
+For example:

 Ultimately, Sodexo wanted to maintain the integrity of the core solution while solving for regional data localization, optimizing their licensing structure, and cutting costs.

 With these challenges in mind, IBM worked with Sodexo to migrate 1.2 million assets to the cloud.
-Using the SaaS Flex solution, two production instances were implemented on IBM Cloud, one in the United States and one in the EU, with the opportunity to have additional production instances anywhere in the world.
+Two production instances were implemented on IBM Cloud — one in the United States and one in the EU — with the opportunity to have additional production instances anywhere in the world.
 Having instances in multiple IBM Cloud locations across the globe addressed clients’ data localization issues.

-The organization was also able to take advantage of their low concurrency usage pattern (~10%) with the SaaS Concurrent User licensing model, enabling them to optimize their licensing structure based on their global workforce.
+The organization was also able to take advantage of their low concurrency usage pattern (~10%), enabling them to optimize their licensing structure based on their global workforce.

-While SaaS migration will not be complete until June 1, 2017, Sodexo has already begun reaping the benefits.
-As a result of using a SaaS environment, the facilities management company gained a level of agility and flexibility that was previously impossible to achieve.
+Sodexo has already begun reaping the benefits.
+As a result of using a hybrid cloud environment, the facilities management company gained a level of agility and flexibility that was previously impossible to achieve.
 Sodexo has benefited from faster upgrades, rapid deployment of new functionalities, scalability, and simplified governance.

-“The [icing] on the cake,” according to Vincent Ribet, VP Facilities Management Applications for Sodexo, was that “this shift to SaaS led to a 20% reduction in total cost of ownership (TCO)” and increased cost predictability across their buildings.
+“The [icing] on the cake,” according to Vincent Ribet, VP Facilities Management Applications for Sodexo, was that “this shift led to a 20% reduction in total cost of ownership (TCO)” and increased cost predictability across their buildings.”